 Beth Thornton joined the Consortium for Media Literacy in 2008.
 Her primary focus is to ensure that resources are communicated and accessible to a wide audience of teachers, administrators, parents and policy makers.
 She edits Connections, the Consortium’s newsletter with MediaLit Moments and teams with writers, web developers and graphic designers to support the Consortium’s efforts via web and print materials.

 Thornton has held management positions in the communications field for more than 20 years, primarily in the medical device industry where her responsibilities included production of educational training materials for doctors and nurses in a variety of formats and languages.
-She is a graduate of UC Santa Barbara and recently completed a two-year Writers’ Program in Creative Writing through UCLA Extension.
+She is a graduate of UC Santa Barbara and also completed a two-year Writers’ Program in Creative Writing through UCLA Extension.
 She has recently taken an interest in videography and film editing.

-Thornton has spent many volunteer hours in local classrooms reading with elementary school students, and also coaches youth athletics.
-She lives with her husband and three children in Santa Barbara, California.
+Thornton lives with her husband and children in Santa Barbara, California.

 Stephen Shaw provides technical consultation for the Consortium’s web site and programming issues.
 He lives in Los Angeles, California.

 The Consortium for Media Literacy is a project of Social and Environmental Entrepreneurs (SEE) and is governed by the SEE Board of Directors.